<- Back to main blog

 For example, the article “Using Istio for advanced microservices deployments” is shown under seven categories, including Containers, Microservices, and Node.js.

-This means that you’ll find the article under all those categories.
-It’s more like a tagging system.
+In other words, you’ll find the article under all those categories; it works more like a tagging system.

 A wiki administrator or the person who wrote the article added the tags, allowing visitors of these sections to see the same entry.